Engee documentation

 [0.0, 1.0, 2.0]

-As we can see, in this case, the input unit matrix has been multiplied by the counter port given that there are only three iterations of processing the input data.
+As we can see, in this case, the input unit matrix was multiplied by the counter port, taking into account the fact that there are only three iterations of processing input data.

 Function-Call Subsystems

-A Function-Call Subsystem block is a conditionally executable subsystem that is started whenever the control port receives a function call event.
-Chart, Function-Call Generator block or Engee Function block can provide function call events.
+The Function-Call Subsystem block is a conditionally executed subsystem that is started every time the control port receives a function call event.
+Chart, the Function-Call Generator block, or the Engee Function block can provide function call events.

-The function call subsystem is similar to a function in a procedural programming language.
-A call to the function call subsystem fires the output methods of blocks within the subsystem in the order of execution.
-The figures below show an example of using Function-Call Generator and Function-Call Subsystems.
+The subsystem for calling functions is similar to a function in a procedural programming language.
+Calling the function call subsystem triggers the block output methods within the subsystem in the order of execution.
+The figures below show an example of using a Function-Call Generator and Function-Call Subsystems.

 In [ ]: